Tariq-been-Trill/tariqjohnson.github.io/README.md

 3. upload template / code
    3a.
 Find a suitable template for the webstie you want to create. here is a resource to find free templates.
    3b. edit the code as necessary.
    3c.
-(I used github copilot... enter workflow details)
+(I used github copilot & claude free version to generate html file ... enter workflow details)

 5. Configure DNS

 6. Commit changes and deploy

- ** note, to those that don't know, youre published page will be which ever brach is pinned **

 There you go.